State Tax Watch 2025

 Mississippi

-• A House passed a tax package, backed by Gov. Tate Reeves, would phase out the state’s personal income tax over 10 years for everyone except professions classified as “sex work.”
-The bill would also claw back state sales tax revenue that currently goes to municipalities and allow municipalities to increase their local sales tax rates instead.
+- Leading up to this tentative agreement, the House passed a tax package, backed by Gov. Tate Reeves, that would phase out the state’s personal income tax over 10 years for everyone except professions classified as “sex work.”
+The bill also clawed back state sales tax revenue that currently goes to municipalities and allowed municipalities to increase their local sales tax rates instead.
 Additionally, sales taxes on groceries would be lowered from 7% to 2.5% and a 5% fuel tax would be enacted.
-Once fully phased in, the bill would cut $1.1 billion from annual state revenue – over 15% of the state general fund.

-• Meanwhile, Senate leaders unveiled a competing plan which would bring the state’s flat income tax rate from 4.4% to 2.99% by 2030 while dropping the sales tax on groceries from 7% to 5% immediately.
-The plan would also include a phased-in 9 cent gas tax increase.
-The Senate Finance Chairman anticipates the plan will cost upwards of $300 million a year.
+- Meanwhile, the Senate passed a tax package that would bring the state’s flat income tax rate from 4.4% to 2.99% by 2030 while immediately dropping the sales tax on groceries from 7% to 5%.
+The plan also included a phased-in 9 cent gas tax increase.

 Missouri

-• In his state address, Gov. Mike Kehoe called for the elimination of the state's personal income tax.
+- In his state address, Gov. Mike Kehoe called for the elimination of the state's personal income tax.
 His plan did not include specifics.
-Meanwhile, legislative leaders are considering significant cuts to the state’s personal income tax, including exempting capital gains at the cost of about $300 million annually, with many hoping to eventually eliminate the tax.
-However, some have called for cuts to property taxes instead.

 Montana

-• Gov. Greg Gianforte identified tax cuts a key priority during his yearly address to the state.
+- Gov. Greg Gianforte identified tax cuts a key priority during his yearly address to the state.
 His plan, which would cut the top marginal income tax rate from 5.9% to 4.9% and increase the state EITC, came in addition to a call to lawmakers to fast-track his property tax proposal.
+That proposal is taking shape in the legislature and lawmakers tinker with the details.

 Nebraska